-If your consignment contains controlled goods, call the API support team to intervene to manually 'arrive' your consignments so that the draft Supplementary Declaration can be submitted
+If your consignment contains controlled goods, call the API support team to intervene to manually 'arrive' your consignments so that the draft Supplementary Declaration can be submitted.

-- Q How can I get a list of my Supplementary Declarations in 'draft'? - A list of Supplementary Declarations in 'draft' status can be extracted by using the Supplementary Declaration API call with filter parameter and status = draft.
-This will return a list of Supplementary Declaration numbers in a JSON payload. - Q How do I find the Entry Summary Declaration number to which my Supplementary Declaration is related? - Use the Simplified Frontier Declaration lookup with the 'sup dec number' parameter and the SUP number as the value, this will return the Simplified Frontier Declaration consignment number. - Then use the Simplified Frontier Declaration read API call to read the 'ens\consignment\reference' number. - Q How do I read the movement information related to my Supplementary Declaration? - Use the SD read call to read the arrival date time, port of arrival and transport document number from the Supplementary Declaration. - Q How can I find the Entry Summary Declaration movement reference number related to my Supplementary Declaration? - Use the consignment read API call to read the declaration\number field; this will return the original Entry Summary (ENS) Declaration movement header number. - It is not possible to read the Entry Summary Declaration movement header if you are the importer.
+- Q How can I get a list of my Supplementary Declarations in 'draft'? - A A list of Supplementary Declarations in 'draft' status can be extracted by using the Supplementary Declaration API call with filter parameter and status = draft.
+This will return a list of Supplementary Declaration numbers in a JSON payload. - Q How do I find the Entry Summary Declaration number to which my Supplementary Declaration is related? - A Use the Simplified Frontier Declaration lookup with the 'sup_dec_number' parameter and the SUP number as the value, this will return the Simplified Frontier Declaration consignment number.

+Then use the Simplified Frontier Declaration read API call to read the 'ens_consignment_reference' number.

+- Q How do I read the movement information related to my Supplementary Declaration? - A Use the SD read call to read the arrival_date_time, port_of_arrival and transport_document_number from the Supplementary Declaration. - Q How can I find the Entry Summary Declaration movement reference number related to my Supplementary Declaration? - A Use the consignment read API call to read the declaration_number field; this will return the original Entry Summary Declaration movement header number.

+It is not possible to read the Entry Summary Declaration movement header if you are the importer.
 You can only read the Entry Summary Declaration movement header if you were the original submitter or the haulier/carrier.

-9 Appendix 1
+10 Appendix 1